esohkevin/NTD-MANE/README.md

 For example, how many injections are to be administered and the duration after each injection.

 ---
-Here are just some of the myriad of tools available in the field on in silico vaccine design.
+Here are just a few of the myriad of tools available in the field of _in silico_ vaccine design.
 You can substitute any of the tools to get a more desired outcome.
 You can as well add more tools in any one step to increase the validity of the outcome.